dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

 record number of 1501 is sent to the `patient/new_patient` route, the medical record number might be sent as a string such as `"1501"`.
 Then, in a following request to the `patient/new_request` route, the integer `1501` might be sent.
-So, you must always check that the medical record number or age input is acceptable or not, regardless of whether it was before.
+So, you must always check that the medical record number or age input for each request is acceptable or not, regardless of how it was sent previously.

 ### Validation
 All POST routes should perform validation of the input JSON to ensure that the